ddevguru/Future-map/README.md

 FutureMap - AI-Powered Career Architect
 Welcome to FutureMap, an intelligent career guidance platform designed to help students, mentors, and institutions forge personalized career paths with confidence.
 Powered by AI, FutureMap matches users with tailored career roadmaps, facilitates learning, connects users with expert mentors, and provides tools to track progress and achieve goals.

-Follow the below link fro demo :
+Follow the below link for demo :
 [Link](https://drive.google.com/file/d/1ksVonpOUuJoCOnyVHfV3LnDAnsURSXhH)

 Table of Contents

 Features